jaylinks2007/git-basics/readme.txt

 Git Basics

-Learning the basics of git and git hub thus quess what this repo is for! exactly, experementing..
+Learning the basics of git and git hub thus guess what this repo is for! exactly, experimenting..